 The thing I like about rental income is that if you have bought property in the right area, rental income is linked to inflation.
 As the cost of living goes up, so does your income in line with it.

-Of course there are many ways to fund your retirement and this is just one way, so if you’d like to chat to us about options to grow your wealth, give us a call on 1300 003 003 or contact us and we’ll work with you along the way to help you achieve your goals.
+Of course, there are many ways to fund your retirement and this is just one way, so if you’d like to chat with us about options to grow your wealth, give us a call on 1300 003 003 or contact us and we’ll work with you along the way to help you achieve your goals.
 We’ll even shout you a cocktail to round out the day that you retire your job!